-Noninterest expense: In 2020, noninterest expense increased \$11,955 or 7.1 percent compared to 2019, primarily related to increased salaries and employee benefits of \$4,489, increased other noninterest expenses of \$4,375, and increased purchased services of \$2,333.
-Salaries and employee benefits increased as a result of the normal merit administration, increased cost of benefits, and increased incentive compensation as a result of record earnings in the current year.
-Other noninterest expenses increased primarily due to stewardship giving as previously discussed, partially offset by reduced travel expenses due to COVID-19.
+In 2020, noninterest expenses increased \$12.0 million or 7.1 percent compared to 2019, primarily related to increased salaries and employee benefits of \$4.5 million, increased other noninterest expenses of \$4.4 million, and increased purchased services of \$2.3 million.
+Salaries and employee benefits increased as a result of the normal merit administration, increased cost of benefits, and increased incentive compensation as a result of earnings in 2020.
+Other noninterest expenses increased primarily due to stewardship giving expenses, partially offset by reduced travel expenses due to COVID-19.
 The purchased services increase was primarily due to higher technology and consulting fees related to strategic business initiatives.